 ◘ Fig. D-53 Three-dimensional arrangement of the tropics according to climatic criteria (modified after Lauer 1995).

-◘ Figure D-54 shows a synthetic picture of the altitudinal levels of climate and vegetation on the eastern slope of the Eastern Cordillera of Ecuador, with a level of maximum precipitation at about 1,500 m NN (◘ Fig. D-55) and a second, but somewhat weak, level of condensation in the area of cloud forests at 3,200-3,800 m NN.
+◘ Figure D-54 shows a synthetic picture of the elevational belts of climate and vegetation on the eastern slope of the Eastern Cordillera of Ecuador, with a level of maximum precipitation at about 1,500 m NN (◘ Fig. D-55) and a second, but somewhat weak, level of condensation in the area of fog forests at 3,200-3,800 m NN.
 In the cloud forest area at about 1,500 m, epiphytic plants reach their maximum abundance and diversity (◘ Fig. D-56).
-In the tierra fría, where the second condensation level as the so-called ceja de la montaña (eyebrow of the forest, ► Fig. D 27) allows the formation of cloud forests, the branches and twigs of the trees are covered with epiphytic mosses and lichens (◘ Fig. D-57).
+In the tierra fría, where the second condensation level as the so-called ceja de la montaña (eyebrow of the forest, ► Fig. D 27) allows the formation of fog forests, the branches and twigs of the trees are covered with epiphytic mosses and lichens (◘ Fig. D-57).
 The forest here appears more humid than in the cloud forest further down, because here fine droplets of water float in the water-vapour-saturated fog atmosphere and only precipitate when they come into contact with objects.
 The plants comb the moisture out of the water-saturated fog (► Fig. D-55).
 Passing through the dripping wet fog, clothes become wet without rain.
-Above the timberline, the equatorial orobiome contains páramo, an exceedingly exotic-looking vegetation formation of grasses (Poaceae), espeletias (Asteraceae) (◘ Fig. D-58), bromeliads (Puya), etc. In the nival stage, glaciers occur, but with short tongues, as the year-round constant frost line is quickly reached here (◘ Fig. D-59).
+Above the timberline, the equatorial orobiome contains páramo, an exceedingly exotic-looking vegetation formation of grasses (Poaceae), espeletias (Asteraceae) (◘ Fig. D-58), bromeliads (Puya), etc. In the nival belt, glaciers occur, but with short tongues, as the year-round constant frost line is quickly reached here (◘ Fig. D-59).

 The mountains thus often have very different altitudes.
 If the trade wind meets a mountain ridge at right angles to the direction of the wind, the cooling of the air masses forced to rise causes condensation, i.e. cloud formation and upslope rain.
-As the strength of the trade wind diminishes in the late evening, the nights and early mornings are clear; during the rest of the time the cloud cover is at a certain height, so that this altitudinal stage is shrouded in fog during the day.
+As the strength of the trade wind diminishes in the late evening, the nights and early mornings are clear; during the rest of the time the cloud cover is at a certain height, so that this altitudinal beltbelt is shrouded in fog during the day.
 In addition to the rising rains, condensation of the fog droplets on the branches of the trees and the lack of transpiration are present here because the atmosphere is saturated with water vapor (► Fig. D-57).

-The extremely humid and, due to the altitude, also cooler climate causes the development of the hygrophilous, tropical páramo, which is characteristic of all tropical mountains exposed to the winds.
+The extremely humid and, due to the altitude, also cooler climate causes the development of the hygrophilous, tropical Páramo, which is characteristic of all tropical mountains exposed to the winds.
 The succession of altitudes is determined by the increasing precipitation level, while the decreasing temperature only becomes clearly noticeable above 2,000 m NN.

-◘ Fig. D-54 Schematic of the three-dimensional arrangement of the altitudinal stages of climate and vegetation on the humid eastern slope of the Eastern Cordillera of Ecuador (modified after Lauer 1995).
+◘ Fig. D-54 Scheme of the three-dimensional arrangement of the elevational beltbelts of climate and vegetation on the humid eastern slope of the Eastern Cordillera of Ecuador (modified after Lauer 1995).

 ◘ Fig. D-55 Formation of the first condensation level at about 1,500 m NN in the altitudinal belt of tropical mountain rainforests on the western slope of the Western Cordillera of Ecuador above Machala (photo: Rafiqpoor).